-For an average up to 1.5 = excellent

-For an average between 1.6 - 2.5 = good

-For an average between 2.6 - 3.5 = satisfactory

-For an average between 3.6 - 4.0 = pass

-For an average over 4.0 = inadequate
+For an average up to 1.5 excellent 1.6 - 2.5For an average between good For an average between 2.6 - 3.5satisfactory For an average between 3.6 - 4.0 pass For an average over 4.0 inadequate =

-(4) If within a module, there is only a final examination or a single partial examination, this grade is the module grade.
+- (4) If within a module, there is only a final examination or a single partial examination, this grade is the module grade.
 If within a module there are more than one examination, the module grade is calculated as the weighted (by ECTS points) arithmetic mean of all examinations.
 Each examination muss be passed with at least a 4.0.
-The module grade is calculated to the first decimal point, all further decimal places are deleted without rounding.

-(5) Differing from paragraph 4 clause 2, the grade for the Master's Thesis counts four thirds and the oral Master's examination one third of the Master module grade.
+The module grade is calculated to the first decimal point, all further decimal places are deleted without rounding. - (5) Differing from paragraph 4 clause 2, the grade for the Master's Thesis counts four thirds and the oral Master's examination one third of the Master module grade.